privacybydesign/irma-documentation/docs/session-requests.md

 (For now these URIs do not resolve to anything; they just distinguish the message type.)

 ## Disclosure requests
-Disclosure requests are started with an [`irma.DisclosureRequest`](https://godoc.org/github.com/privacybydesign/irmago#DisclosureRequest).
+Disclosure sessions are started with an [`irma.DisclosureRequest`](https://godoc.org/github.com/privacybydesign/irmago#DisclosureRequest).
 Example:

 <!--DOCUSAURUS_CODE_TABS-->